kubermatic/docs/content/kubermatic/master/_index.en.md

 1. The first targets only the management components (master, seed, CRDs) and is independent.
 This is the Master/Seed Cluster MLA Stack and only the KKP Admins can access this monitoring data.

 2. The other component is the User Cluster MLA Stack which is a true multi-tenancy solution for all your end-users as well as a comprehensive overview for the KKP Admin.
 It helps to speed up individual progress but lets the Admin keep an overview of the big picture.
-It can be configured per seed to match the requirements of the organizational structure All users can access monitoring data of the user clusters under the projects that they are members of.
+It can be configured per seed to match the requirements of the organizational structure.
+All users can access monitoring data of the user clusters under the projects that they are members of.

 Integrated Monitoring, Logging and Alerting functionality for applications and services in KKP user clusters are built using Prometheus, Loki, Cortex and Grafana.
 Furthermore, this can be enabled with a single click on the KKP UI.